Common Midland Oilfield & Land Rig Accidents

-- Slip and Falls: Oilfield workers need to be protected from slip and falls because one normal mistake can result in death or serious injury.
-Employers can mitigate slip and fall risks by making sure worksites are properly maintained and safely designed.
+Oilfield workers need to be protected from slip and falls because one normal mistake can result in wrongful death or serious injury.
+Employers can mitigate risks by making sure worksites are properly maintained and designed.

-- Falling Objects: Since working from a height isn’t uncommon in oilfields, site operators must make sure workers are protected from falling objects at all times.
-The fast pace of work at a drilling site means heavy objects might come crashing down without enough time for workers to find safety.
+Since working from a height isn’t rare, site operators must ensure workers are protected from falling objects.
+The fast pace of work means heavy objects might come crashing down without enough time for workers to find safety.

-- Malfunctioning Equipment: When equipment doesn’t work as expected, it can be catastrophic for workers.
-Improperly working equipment can cause blowouts, explosions, and other serious accidents.
+When equipment doesn’t work, it can be catastrophic.
+Malfunctioning equipment can cause blowouts, explosions, and more.
 Unfortunately, many employers risk accidents instead of maintaining equipment to save money.